-CH NAME Screen
+CH Name Screen

 - Push the SELECT/ENT knob.
 The underline cursor appears at the first character position. - Use the SELECT/ENT knob to move the underline cursor to the character position needing change. - Push the SELECT/ENT knob or key.
-The blinking cursor appears. - Use the SELECT/ENT knob or microphone keys to change the contents of the character to the new value. - When the new value is correct, push the SELECT/ENT knob or key. - Up to eleven characters are allowed in the channel name.
-If more characters need changing, push the SELECT/ENT knob or or well key to move the cursor to the next desired character.
-If no more changes are desired, push the SELECT/ENT knob or key to advance the cursor to the last character. - When the last character is selected, push the SELECT/ENT knob or key. - STORED OK appears briefly in the lower line of the display completing the entry. - Press the 16 key to return to the Main display.
+The blinking cursor appears.

+- Use the SELECT/ENT knob or microphone keys to change the contents of the character to the new value. - When the new value is correct, push the SELECT/ENT knob or (A) key. - Up to eleven characters are allowed in the channel name.
+If more characters need changing, push the SELECT/ENT knob or A or A way to move the cursor to the next desired character.
+If no more changes are desired, push the SELECT/ENT knob or A way to advance the cursor to the last character. - STORED OK appears briefly in the lower line of the display completing the entry. - Press the 16 key to return to the Main display.